chrisbrown1982/chrisbrown.github.io/_pages/projects.md

 At St Andrews, we are using dependent types, via [Idris](https://www.idris-lang.org/), to provide formal proof systems of assertions that programs meet their non-functional specifications.

+ParaFormance
 -----
+Since 2013, I have been developing tools to aid developers with writing complex multi-core applications.
+This led to the development of [ParaFormance](http://www.paraformance.com/): a refactoring tool-suite to aid C and C++ developers write programs for multi core systems.